EricBojs/EricBojs/README.md

 ### Hej hallå!

 Welcome to my Github ✨
-I pursuing a masters degree in Financial Mathematics at KTH in Stockholm, Sweden.
-My B.Sc was in Applied Mathematics and Industrial Economics, also at KTH - although I was at ETH
-Zürich and the University of Nairobi during that time aswell.
+Currently, I'm pursuing a masters degree in Financial Mathematics at KTH in Stockholm, Sweden.
+My B.Sc was in Applied Mathematics and Industrial Economics, also at KTH - I was on an exchange to ETH Zürich where I studied risk mathematics among other things, and I was a visiting student at the University of Nairobi during my last semester.

 ## Barcoding Nairobi